sindresorhus/execa/readme.md

 const subprocess = execa(binPath);
 ```

-This is useful when testing the current package's binary.
+`execa` can be combined with [`get-bin-path`](https://github.com/ehmicky/get-bin-path) to test the current package's binary.
 As opposed to hard-coding the path to the binary, this validates that the `package.json` `bin` field is correctly set up.

 ## Related